 - Plagiarism is against our policy and any writer or editor found violating the policy is reprimanded formally, while we work to rectify the content at once.

 Restful sleep at night can prevent a range of physical and mental health problems.
 However, good sleep doesn’t come easy especially when you are experiencing sleep deprivation or sleep insufficiency, or stress and anxiety.
-But, there are easy to prepare drinks to help you sleep and naturally improve your sleep quality.
-Read on to know what are the best drinks that help you sleep and how they promote sleep.
-This blog also covers drinks you should avoid before bed.
+But, there are easy-to-prepare drinks to help you sleep better and naturally improve your sleep quality.
+Read on to know the 10 best drinks that promote healthy sleep.
+This article also covers drinks you should avoid before bed.

 10 Drinks That Help You Sleep